-- In the field of Lifelong Learning, we want training to reach everybody.
-The unemployed is clearly aware that s/he has training at his/her reach, but we want to instil the lifelong learning culture in every person and foster our mediation service.
-We have regional learning mediators (vocational training centres, town councils, development agencies...), informing the citizens, advising them, and indicating them the type of training they can find in their region, and even how to plan their personal development.
-We want everybody to continue their training; those who are out of the system, those who want to improve their competences and knowledge, those who intend to meet their learning interests at a personal level.
-We are aware that we must continue working on this field.
-Therefore, we are developing information and self-assessment tools for citizens.
+- In the field of Lifelong Learning, we want training to reach Is training aimed at retraining the prevailing interest or is everybody.
+The unemployed is clearly aware that s/he has training at there interest in new knowledge fields? his/her reach, but we want to instil the lifelong learning culture in every person and foster our mediation service.
+We have regional The training needs of newly arrived teachers are different from the needs of those teachers that have been in the system for a long time. learning mediators (vocational training centres, town councils, development agencies...), informing the citizens, advising them, and On the other hand, some collectives need more training than others, indicating them the type of training they can find in their region, and depending on the vocational training speciality, since this is a very even how to plan their personal development.
+We want everybody to changeable and innovative field, or because basic training does not continue their training; those who are out of the system, those who meet the specialisation level required by vocational training.
+The want to improve their competences and knowledge, those who intend prevailing interest is marked, first, by the teacher's needs, but also by to meet their learning interests at a personal level.
+We are aware that the Centre's dynamics and, of course, by the guidelines and the we must continue working on this field.
+Therefore, we are developing situation of vocational training. information and self-assessment tools for citizens.

 We must make an effort for making promoting and diffusing the services at the citizens' reach.
-We must carry out a permanent improvement so that learning activities meet personal interests and needs too.
+We must carry out a permanent Yes; related to those action areas that we are demanding in innovation, management, and also as a response to the new improvement so that learning activities meet personal interests and technologies applied to their own speciality needs too.